 It was an incredible whirlwind trip and Ted wasted none of it.
 We returned to Santa Cruz and he headed back to the states, I waited for Gary Rosenberg to arrive and then Gary and I headed back out to Los Fierros.
 We met back up with Tristan and hired help to pack supplies up the Serranía to the site with the small runway and the wreckage of the small plane.
 That camp that has become known as Haunchaca dos.
 Thanks to Ted we had a lot of leads on species we should be looking for, but even he didn’t expect that fires would come and burn the cerrado and with them would appear two of my favorite birds, Coal-crested Finch (Charitospiza eucosma) and Campo Miner (Geobates poeciliptera).

 Ken Rosenberg, my LSU officemate, who is now Director of Conservation Science at the Cornell Lab of Ornithology, started his dissertation defense on South American dead-leaf foraging birds, by saying that his goal as a doctoral student had been to learn something Ted Parker didn’t already know.
 The statement got a laugh from the audience, but it was because we all knew how hard that was to do.
-But our survey work at Noel Kempff yielded specimens that even Ted did not figure out.
+However, our survey work at Noel Kempff yielded specimens that even Ted did not figure out.
 This is the beauty for truly detailed collection-based inventories.
-It would be several years before I would figure out that a female seedeater was actually the first record of Sooty Grassquit (Tiaris fuliginosa) for Bolivia and I couldn’t help but smile when Kevin Zimmer discovered and described Chapada Flycatcher Suiriri islerorum was a cryptic species co-occurring with Suiriri Flycatcher (Suiriri affinis) and because with Ted out in the cerrado near Los Fierros I had collected both in the pampas near Los Fierros.
+It would be several years before I would figure out that a female seedeater was actually the first record of Sooty Grassquit (Tiaris fuliginosa) for Bolivia.
+Years later, I couldn’t help but smile when Kevin Zimmer discovered and described Chapada Flycatcher (Suiriri islerorum) was a cryptic species co-occurring with Suiriri Flycatcher (Suiriri affinis).
+One morning, on that incredible time in Noel Kempff N. P. with Ted, he and I worked into the cerrado near Los Fierros and collected what we thought were two Suriri flycatchers.
+Kevin realized that these specimens represented both species.
 I smiled because I could remember being with Ted and having him tell me we needed a few specimens of Suiriris.
 I remember one coming in high and displaying with its wings, while another came in low with a different song and little display.
 Ted and I collected both species on the same day in the same area, but did not know they were distinct species.